MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/EnvironmentVariables-azure-key-vault-secrets.md

    :::image type="content" source="media/env-var-secret1.png" alt-text="Register the Power Platform provider in Azure":::

 1. Create an Azure Key Vault vault.
 Consider using a separate vault for every Power Platform environment to minimize the threat in case of a breach.
 Consider configuring your key vault to use **Azure role-based access control** for the **Permission model**.
-Go to [Best practices for using Azure Key Vault](/azure/key-vault/general/best-practices#use-separate-key-vaults) for more information.
-For more information about how to create a key vault, go to [Quickstart - Create an Azure Key Vault with the Azure portal](/azure/key-vault/general/quick-create-portal)
+More information: [Best practices for using Azure Key Vault](/azure/key-vault/general/best-practices#use-separate-key-vaults), [Quickstart - Create an Azure Key Vault with the Azure portal](/azure/key-vault/general/quick-create-portal)

 1. Users who create or use environment variables of type secret must have permission to retrieve the secret contents.
 To grant a new user the ability to use the secret, select the **Access control (IAM)** area, select **Add**, and then select **Add role assignment** from the dropdown.
 More information: [Provide access to Key Vault keys, certificates, and secrets with an Azure role-based access control](/azure/key-vault/general/rbac-guide?tabs=azure-cli)

       :::image type="content" source="media/env-var-secret2.png" alt-text="View my access in Azure":::

 1. On the **Add role assignment** wizard, leave the default assignment type as **Job function roles** and continue to the **Role** tab.
 Locate the **Key Vault Secrets User role** and select it.
 Continue to the members tab and select the **Select members** link and locate the user in the side panel.
 When you have the user selected and shown on the members section, continue to the review and assign tab and complete the wizard.

 1. Azure Key Vault must have the **Key Vault Secrets User** role granted to the Dataverse service principal.
 If it doesn't exist for this vault, add a new access policy using the same method you previously used for the end user permission, only using the Dataverse application identity instead of the user.
 If you have multiple Dataverse service principals in your tenant, then we recommend that you select them all and save the role assignment.
 Once the role is assigned, review each Dataverse item listed in the role assignments list and select the Dataverse name to view the details.
-If the **Application ID** isn't **00000007-0000-0000-c000-000000000000** then select the identity and then select **Remove** to remove it from the list.
+If the **Application ID** isn't **00000007-0000-0000-c000-000000000000** then select the identity, and then select **Remove** to remove it from the list.

-1. If you have enabled [Azure Key Vault Firewall](/azure/key-vault/general/network-security) you will have to allow Power Platform IP addresses access to your key vault.
-Note that Power Platform is not included in the "Trusted Services Only" option, so please reference [Power Platform URLs and IP address ranges](/power-platform/admin/online-requirements#ip-addresses-required) for current IP addresses used in the service.
+1. If you have enabled [Azure Key Vault Firewall](/azure/key-vault/general/network-security) you'll have to allow Power Platform IP addresses access to your key vault.
+Power Platform isn't included in the "Trusted Services Only" option.
+Hence, refer to [Power Platform URLs and IP address ranges](/power-platform/admin/online-requirements#ip-addresses-required) article for the current IP addresses used in the service.

 1. If you haven't done so already, add a secret to your new vault.
 More information: [Azure Quickstart - Set and retrieve a secret from Key Vault using Azure portal](/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault)

 > [!NOTE]